 Pancakes are a breakfast favorite, but the old standard recipe can get a bit ho-hum after a while.
-Change things up with these orange buttermilk pancakes; the vibrant orange flavor from the orange juice and fresh orange zest.
+Change things up with these orange buttermilk pancakes; the vibrant orange flavor comes from a generous amount of orange juice and fresh orange zest.
 They're super easy to prepare and the fresh flavor is a welcome change from the everyday pancake.
-Serve the pancakes along with some bacon or sausage, or add some fruit to the plate.

 2 tablespoons finely grated orange zest